SantanuDutta1/Global-Terrorism-Data-Analysis/README.md

 # Global Terrorism Database Analysis

-Welcome to the Global Terrorism Database (GTD) Analysis project! 🌍🔍
+Welcome to the Global Terrorism Database Analysis project! 🌍🔍

 ## Introduction
 The GTD is an open-source database covering terrorist attacks worldwide from 1970 to 2017.
 With over 180,000 attacks, it's a comprehensive resource maintained by researchers at the National Consortium for the Study of Terrorism and Responses to Terrorism (START), headquartered at the University of Maryland.